Documentation

 These searches help to find and resolve issues regarding the placement and formatting of page IDs.

-If a page ID interrupts a URL, both halves of the URL should be linked to the full href for an e-book or HTML output.
-(Another option, though less accurate, is to move the ID to follow the URL.)
+If a page ID interrupts a URL, both halves of the URL should be linked to the full href for an ebook or HTML output.

 Page references (.scml)